 Associations that fail to invest in insurance may be subject to lawsuits if the resident can show that their injuries occurred as a result of not properly maintaining common areas.
 HOAs must also exercise caution when it comes to performing scheduled maintenance.
 This way, you can eliminate potential injuries as well as find adequate coverage to protect your association from fiscal liability.

 4. Legal Liability

 Insurance experts will take into account the geographic region where their association is located along with the overall size of the HOA.
-From this preliminary information, the insurance provider will assess what kinds of common areas they possess along with a prior record of the issues that the association was faced with the residents within their community.
+From this preliminary information, the insurance provider will assess what kinds of common areas there are along with prior records (if there are any) of the issues that the association faced with the residents of the community.

 From there, the association insurance provider can assign an accurate quote of what the HOA community insurance policy will cost.
 You must then carefully assess the HOA insurance provider that you select to represent your community.
 By doing so, you can ensure that they are a precise fit for the needs of your HOA.

 Depending on which part of the country where your HOA is located there may be weather risks that pose an active threat to not only the safety of your residents but also the overall safety of your community as a whole.